We rounded up five fun events to attend on Long Beach Island during July 4th Weekend. Check them out below! UPDATED 6.30.2020 at 8:20pm!

 Saturday, July 4th

-The Annual Bay Village Fireworks in Beach Haven have been cancelled for the time being, but stay tuned by clicking HERE for updates and information on a potential rescheduling of this event for later in the season.
+The Annual Bay Village Fireworks in Beach Haven has been canceled for the time being, but stay tuned by clicking HERE for updates and information on a potential rescheduling of this event for later in the season.

 Sunday, July 5th